-Chocolate Chunk Cookies | Simple 8-ingredients chocolate chunk cookies with a crispy edge and soft center.
-Easy one bowl cookie recipe you can make by hand, without a stand mixer.
+Chocolate Chunk Cookies | These simple 8-ingredient chocolate chip cookies feature a crispy edge and soft center.
+This is an easy one bowl cookie recipe you can make by hand, without a stand mixer.

 These chocolate chunk cookies are so good.
 They are just the right mix of crispy edges and soft center and each cookie is dotted with big melty, chocolate chunks.